swen90006-2026/assignment-1/README.md

 - **Apache Ant:** Ant is used to automate the build process.
 You can install Ant using Homebrew `brew install ant` (for macOS users) or by downloading it from the official [Apache Ant website](https://ant.apache.org/).

-- **Integrated Development Environment (IDE):** While any Java IDE will do, **IntelliJ IDEA** is recommended for its extensive support, including Ant integration, code completion, and debugging tools.
+- **(Optional) Integrated Development Environment (IDE):** While any Java IDE will do, **IntelliJ IDEA** is recommended for its extensive support, including Ant integration, code completion, and debugging tools.

 **Build Instructions:** The `build.xml` file contains **targets** for tasks such as compiling code (transforming Java source files into bytecode), running tests (checking functionality), and defining configurations like program version (`original` or `mutant`) and